kktse/kktse.github.io/_posts/2022-09-21-photography-measuring-roll-camber-inclination-angle-ek20r.markdown

 to be considered for vehicle setup.

 This photo raised good questions about vehicle performance for the EK20R.
-We see an opportunity to experiment with rear alignment to ensure that the tire upright with respect to the ground during cornering.
+We see an opportunity to experiment with the rear alignment to ensure that the tire is upright with respect to the ground during cornering.
 While the ride height is unconventionally high for a prepared Honda Civic, we are generally happy to keep the car _softly sprung_ and focus on improving the overall mechanical grip of the vehicle.

 The source image is used with permission from its author.